Kind Space is a web application that collects and facilitates gift requests made by foster youth.

 Lots of gift requests that need to be manually processed…

-After collecting foster youths’ requests on One Simple Wish for approval, admin had to manually move requests to the Foster Nation holiday campaign site.
+After collecting foster youths’ requests on a third party platform, admin had to manually move requests to the Foster Nation holiday campaign site.

-Admin need a centralized platform for collecting requests, approving requests, and posting requests in an intuitive flow.
+Admin needs a centralized platform for collecting requests, approving requests, and posting requests in an intuitive flow.

 Donors and foster youth were unaware of the status of their donation / gift, as it was not viable that admin provide updates.

-Admin need automated functions for providing updates to donors and foster youth.
+Admin needs automated functions for providing updates to donors and foster youth.

 02 The 4-Part Solution